-BLOCK: Worth noting, too, that these are both African-American women and the hyperbole around Sloane Stephens victory is huge so this - she has ignited a bomb under women's tennis.
+BLOCK: Worth noting, too, that these are both African-American women and the hyperbole around Sloane Stephens' victory is huge so this - she has ignited a bomb under women's tennis.
 Make no mistake, a star is born.

 WERTHEIM: Hey, we've dudes and bombs in our story.
 That's rare.
 But no, I mean, I think you know, it's funny is the racial subtext of this is something that will be explored.
-Already we're hearing about how Serena was Sloane Stephen's hero and idol when, in fact, in truth, that's really not the case at all.
-Inevitably, they're going to be comparisons, but the truth is that Sloane Stephens is a very talented player who happens to be African-American.
+Already we're hearing about how Serena was Sloane Stephens' hero and idol when, in fact, in truth, that's really not the case at all.
+Inevitably, there're going to be comparisons, but the truth is that Sloane Stephens is a very talented player who happens to be African-American.

 But any notion that she was inspired by Serena Williams, that she took up the sport because of her, as has already been reported, is patently false.
 And I think, if anything, the fact that there isn't this obvious cause and effect I think is actually grounds for celebration.

-BLOCK: How would you describe Sloane Stephens style of play?
+BLOCK: How would you describe Sloane Stephens' style of play?
 What makes her so great?

 WERTHEIM: She's very quick on the court.
 She's not all large.
 She's not a big intimidating physical presence, but she hits with deceptive power.
 She moves very well.
 She has a very outgoing personality, as we heard.
 She's really been endearing and she's very social.
 And I think that really is an asset when she plays.
 That really came to bear yesterday.